KostasValeckas/PyLongslit/docs/extract_1d.rst

 This procedure counts the number of counts in the region defined by the object center +/- the FWHM of the object.

-Firstly, a QA is shown to display this region (from the SDSS_J213510+2728 example dataset):
+First, a QA is shown to display this region (from the SDSS_J213510+2728 example dataset):

 .. image:: pictures/simple_region.png
     :width: 100%